thelfer/tfel/docs/web/MassonAffineFormulation.md

 Here, the idea is to show that many implementations of that procedure are possible in `MFront`.
 We show here a first implementation based on the self-consistent scheme, provided by the `namespace` `tfel::material::homogenization`.
 A second approach which uses morphological tensors computed by FFT, on a given geometry of polycrystal, is also detailed.
-This allows to improve the estimates, but it necessitates an offline computation.

 This tutorial first presents the homogenization problem, recalls the methodology of the affine formulation, presents different kinds of possible implementations,